Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

-Assign the coordinates of the screen area to blend with video
+Assign the woke coordinates of the woke screen area to blend with video

 Param[0]
 ^^^^^^^^